bronsonhill/prompting-task-ISLM10002/README.md

 }
 ```

+## 📎 Document Upload Feature

+The application now supports uploading documents as part of prompt creation.
+When a prompt with attached documents is used in a chat, the document content is automatically included as context for the AI.

+### Supported File Types:
+- **PDF** (.pdf) - Text extraction from PDF documents
+- **DOCX** (.docx) - Microsoft Word documents
+- **TXT** (.txt) - Plain text files

+### How to Use Document Upload:

+1. **Create a Prompt**: Go to the "Prompts" page
+2. **Enter Prompt Content**: Write your conversation prompt
+3. **Upload Documents**: Use the file uploader to attach one or more documents
+4. **Create Prompt**: Click "Create Prompt" to save with attached documents
+5. **Use in Chat**: When you start a new chat, select the prompt and the documents will be automatically included as context

+### Document Processing:
+- Documents are processed and their text content is extracted
+- Content is stored securely in the database
+- Token counts are tracked separately for prompts and documents
+- Documents are displayed in the prompt interface for review

+### Token Count Tracking:
+The system now tracks token counts separately:
+- **Prompt Tokens**: Number of tokens in the prompt text only
+- **Document Tokens**: Number of tokens in attached documents only
+- **Total Tokens**: Combined total of prompt and document tokens
+- **Migration**: The update script will remove legacy `token_count` fields and replace them with the new separate fields

 ## 💬 Usage Guide

 ### For Users

 1. **Login**: Enter your 5-character access code
 2. **First-time Setup**: Complete data consent form
-3. **Create Prompts**: Go to Prompts page and create conversation starters
+3. **Create Prompts**: Go to Prompts page and create conversation starters with optional document attachments
-4. **Start Chatting**: Go to Chat page, select a prompt, and start conversing
+4. **Start Chatting**: Go to Chat page, select a prompt, and start conversing (documents will be included as context)
 5. **Continue Conversations**: Access your chat history from the sidebar

 ### For Administrators